 Second, Power PR’s Performance-based Marketing Publicity program deals with editors at industry publications quite differently than traditional PR firms.
-Instead of employing a mass blast fax in a shotgun approach, Power PR chooses instead to communicate and interest editors directly through one-on-one phone communication.
-In doing so, editors are more likely to see the true value of the article for their publication and, therefore are more willing to use the article.
-Consequently, Power PR is typically able to generate a larger quantity of quality published articles for its clients.
+Instead of employing a mass blast fax in a shotgun approach, Power PR chooses to communicate and interest editors directly through one-on-one phone communication.
+In doing so, editors are more likely to see the actual value of the article for their publication and, therefore, are more willing to use it.
+Consequently, Power PR can typically generate more quality published articles for its clients.

 Project Management Teams

 Finally, Power PR’s Performance-based Marketing Publicity program mandates a very highly tuned project management team, each member of which is fully accountable for the success of the client’s program.
-This team encompasses the hands-on marketing, media, creative and account management personnel, as well as senior-level account supervisors, who use daily production targeting and statistical management to maintain optimum production for their clients.
-It also ensures that clients receive continual communication on their projects, and that the team is available to their clients whenever desired.
+This team encompasses the hands-on marketing, media, creative, and account management personnel and senior-level account supervisors, who use daily production targeting and statistical management to maintain optimum production for their clients.
+It also ensures that clients receive continual communication on their projects and that the team is available to their clients whenever desired.

-This level of project management and client accountability is relatively unheard of in the PR world, but necessary to bring about consistently successful campaign results.
+This level of project management and client accountability is relatively unheard of in the PR world but necessary to consistently achieve successful campaign results.

-With the above systems in place, the Performance-based Marketing Publicity program can then provide and deliver upon its published article guarantee of 3 to 5 stories monthly, depending on the program.
-But also, it gives Power PR the confidence and leverage to offer clients a month-to-month contract, which, of course, is very appealing to any client.
-The point being that if the program is delivering, clients have no interest in leaving.
+With the above systems in place, the Performance-based Marketing Publicity program can provide and deliver upon its published article guarantee of 3 to 5 stories monthly, depending on the program.
+But also gives Power PR the confidence and leverage to offer clients a month-to-month contract, which is very appealing to any client.
+The point is that if the program delivers, clients are not interested in leaving.